Join our award-winning home care team

 Follow these easy steps to becoming a care assistant with Helping Hands.
 With jobs available throughout England and Wales, we’re always on the lookout for more caring stars to join our team.

-Step 1: Apply online or contact us
+Step 1: Apply online or contact your local branch

+Search and apply online.
 However you apply, you’ll be asked four key questions to make sure you meet our criteria.

 Step 2: Phone interview

 We’ll arrange a 15-minute phone interview to get to know you better.
 If you’re successful, you’ll be invited to a face-to-face interview at your local branch.